hirzi/Workshop/README.md

 Let's have a look at the ***FST*** results.
 Which population pairs are genetically closest to each other?
 Which are furthest apart?
 You can use the included plotting script (xxx.R) to plot a heatmap of the ***FST*** results (PREPARE R PLOTTING SCRIPT FOR FST, EMBED THE RESULTS HERE!!).
 A common way to detect selection leveraging population pairs is to calculate ***FST*** in a sliding window across the genome to find loci whose ***FST*** is significantly higher (indicative of positive selection in one population but not the other) or lower (potentially indicative of balancing selection) than the genome-wide average.
 As in the case of single-population outlier stastitcs, this typically requires generating a null distribution for ***FST*** to obtain a measure of statistical significance.

-In addition to using the 2D SFS as a prior to calculate ***FST***, we can use it directly to infer the demography of the population pair, by comparing simulated SFS (generated under particular demographic models) against the empirical (observed) SFS (e.g. via [(dadi)] (https://bitbucket.org/gutenkunstlab/dadi/src/master), [(moments)] (https://bitbucket.org/simongravel/moments/src/main), [(momi)] (https://github.com/popgenmethods/momi2), [(fastsimcoal)] (http://cmpg.unibe.ch/software/fastsimcoal27)).
+In addition to using the 2D SFS as a prior to calculate ***FST***, we can use it directly to infer the demography of the population pair, by comparing simulated SFS (generated under particular demographic models) against the empirical (observed) SFS (e.g. via [dadi](https://bitbucket.org/gutenkunstlab/dadi/src/master), [moments](https://bitbucket.org/simongravel/moments/src/main), [momi](https://github.com/popgenmethods/momi2), [fastsimcoal](http://cmpg.unibe.ch/software/fastsimcoal27)).
 Here, migration rates and time of population divergence, in addition to effective population sizes, are the typical demographic parameters of interest.

 ## Three populations